symfony/symfony-docs/components/intl.rst

     The intl extension internally uses the `ICU library`_ to obtain localization data such as number formats in different languages, country names and more.
-    To make this data accessible to userland PHP libraries, Symfony2 ships a copy in the `Icu component`_.
+    To make this data accessible to userland PHP libraries, Symfony ships a copy in the `Icu component`_.

     Depending on the ICU version compiled with your intl extension, a matching